Kettering railway station: Facilities

-The station is included in the PlusBus scheme, where bus travel can be added to train tickets for a small additional charge.
-Through fares were made available from 68 UK towns and cities to Paris, Brussels and other destinations in France and Belgium in late 2007; these must be booked through Eurostar.
+Through fares were made available from 68 UK towns and cities to Paris, Brussels and other destinations in France and Belgium in late 2007.
+These must be booked through Eurostar.

-The station formerly had a nightclub in the basement of the station building.
-The nightclub has recently had a licence granted, which shall re-open and as a bar and music venue.

 A subway and barrow crossing was used at the station to access the various platforms, until the lifts and stairs were constructed in the 1990s.
 The former station master's flat has remained available to rent for several years.